 If their rear lights are not working, other motorists will not be able to know when they are slowing down, leading to a crash.
 Or if the driver suddenly stops while driving or decides to start backing up, they may hit the car behind them.
 Accidents also occur after a car breaks down.
 Drivers who do not turn on their warning lights or push their vehicle out of the way can be hit by drivers who are not able to stop or swerve in time to avoid the accident.

-To learn more about establishing rear end collision fault, speak to a Vancouver WA car accident lawyer at The Law Offices of Loren Scott Etengoff.
+To learn more about establishing rear end collision fault, speak to a Vancouver WA car accident lawyer at Etengoff Pak Law Group.
 We can help you determine whether you or the other driver was at fault for the accident.
 Contact us today for a consultation.